IfunanyaWilliam/PokemonReviewAPI/ReadMe.txt

 It is implemented with C#, ASP.NET, SQL Server.

+Security:
+Implemented authentication with Jwt.

   To do:
-There is no authentication implemented so far.
+  => Implement Jwt refresh token

 Credits